FaisalGaur/pythonFrameWork/pythonAppsAuto/readme.md

-Author: faisal.gaur@deskera.org
+Author: Faisal

-Welcome to desk.sg automation suite.
+Welcome to test automation suite.
 To run the automation tests follow below steps:

 Copy paste the contents of this folder to your pc in a new folder (preferably any drive other than C:)